lah7/sims2-wine-patches/README.md

 ![Skin Tone Mismatch](.github/skin-tone-mismatch.jpg)

+This can be fixed by running this cheat code prior to entering the household:

+    boolProp skipTangentsInVertexData true

 ### Polygon Explosion
 Icons above a Sim's head (like the one when you get a new friend) can appear glitchy.

-### Black screen after resolution changes
+### Black screen after resolution changes (or when minimized)
-Changing resolution while at a household can sometimes result in a black screen.
+Changing resolution while in a household can sometimes result in a black screen.

+This can be fixed by running this cheat code:

+    boolProp createNVidiaWorkaroundTexture false

+Alternately, you may set the Wine prefix to run inside a virtual desktop.

 ### Black boxes for "High" shadows (NVIDIA only)